Trithemius's catalog of magic (or "necromantic") books

 [82] Not identified.

 [83] Est alius liber Zabel, qui prænotatur Liber euentuum fortuitorum, vanus quidem, sed nihil continens artium diabolicarum, & partim accedit ad omnia.
-Quicquid enim fortuito acciderit, ad significationem aliquam occultorum reducit.
+Quicquid enim fortuito [C: fortuitu] acciderit, ad significationem aliquam occultorum reducit.
 Incipit autem sic: Rerum accidentium occultos eventus.

 [83] There is another book of Zabel, which is titled The Book of Fortunate Outcomes, quite worthless, but containing nothing but diabolical arts, and it partly agrees with all things.
 For whatever happens by accident, can be traced back to some occult significance.
 Moreover it begins thus: “Of things happening, hidden outcomes.”